Michael Booth (runner)

 Michael Booth is an Australian marathon runner from Launceston, Tasmania.
-Booth has presently completed 97 marathons towards his goal of 100.
+Booth has completed 100 marathons.

 Personal life

 Booth is a retired accountant, and has a wife, four children, and grandchildren.

 Marathons

 Booth began running in 2002 at the age of 48, after a run with his brother David Booth "up and down" Cormiston Road in Launceston, Tasmania.
 In 2003, he began running four days a week and recording his runs.
 He completed his first marathon in Hobart in 2003, and since then has undertaken marathons in each Australian state and territory and on each continent.
 Of marathon running, Booth says that "it's a lifestyle" and "it's getting out in nature, it's running around the country roads".

 In 2019, Booth completed his 40,075th kilometre—the length of the equator—during the Hobart Marathon, his 83rd marathon, with the 2810 total runs in the sixteen years to 13 January 2019.

 Notable marathons completed by Booth include: